fiHere are common questions for admins who manage Google Drive for an organization, about streaming or syncing Drive files to users' devices.

 See Back up & sync files with Google Drive to learn how to limit bandwidth.

 Yes.
-As the administrator, you can turn on or off Drive File Stream, Backup and Sync, both, or neither.
+As the administrator, you can turn on or off Drive for desktop, Backup and Sync, both, or neither.
 See Turn on sync for your organization to learn more.

 Yes, if both applications are allowed in your organization.
 Learn what happens if you allow both applications.